 You can acquire sports injuries even before you play the game or start your workout.
 According to Ben Pianese, some of his patients have acquired sports-related injuries during warm-up sessions.
 Therefore, you need to know the training type, intensity, frequency and framework that suits your fitness level and takes into consideration your medical and health history.

 Training or playing regularly and gradually increasing the level of effort (intensity, speed or other metrics that apply) is always a good thing – you don’t want to slack off during the weekday and make your muscles “pay” for that by training or playing too much when the weekend comes.
-Wearing the proper attire and using the right equipment are also key to reducing the risks of injury while playing or doing fitness training.
+Wearing the proper attire and using the right equipment

-What to do if you’ve been injured
+What to do if you’ve been injured?

 The right response can prevent further harm.
 If you have been injured, immediately stop what you’re doing, whether you’re in the middle of a game or finishing an exercise.
 Let authorities (your coach, your fitness instructor, etc.) know about your condition.
 They will apply first aid, take you to the clinic, or call the doctor immediately.